Stash vs E*TRADE in 2026

 Tools, Apps, and Platforms

-Stash’s most notable tools are automated investing, automated deposits, DRIP, thematic investing, and a user-friendly mobile application.
+automated investing, automated deposits, DRIP, thematic investing, and an easy-to-use mobile app.

-For trading platforms, there is no contest.
-E*TRADE has two trading platforms (a web-based platform and a downloadable desktop solution).
+multiple trading platforms, including web-based platforms and a downloadable desktop solution.
 Stash does not have one.

 Promotions and Deals